arthurprevot/yaetos/README.md

     python core/sql_job.py  --sql_file=jobs/examples/ex1_full_sql_job.sql

 It will run locally, taking the inputs from [here](conf/jobs_metadata_local.yml#L1-L4), transform them using this [sql job](jobs/examples/ex1_full_sql_job.sql) using sparkSQL engine, and dump the output [here](conf/jobs_metadata_local.yml#L5).
 To run that same sql example on an AWS cluster, add a `-d` argument at the command line above.
 In that case, inputs and outputs will be taken from S3 at [these locations](conf/jobs_metadata.yml#L1-L5).
 If you don't have a cluster available, it will create one and terminate it after the job is run.
+You will see the status on the job process in the "steps" tab of your AWS EMR web page.

 To run an ETL that showcases manipulation of a spark dataframes, more flexible than the sql example above, run [this frameworked pyspark example](jobs/examples/ex1_frameworked_job.py):